 Machu Picchu (Peru)

-The incredible Inca ruins, perched among pinnacles of rock in the middle of nowhere, are as mind-blowing as they are impressive.
+The incredible Inca ruins, situated at high altitude, are perched among pinnacles of rock in the middle of nowhere, and are as mind-blowing as they are impressive.
 It might seem like a tourist cliché to trek to the plateau, but seeing is believing and for once the reality far outstrips the hype.
+This site is one of Peru's most iconic places to visit, and worth the hike for those feeling brave.

 Fiesta forever (Uruguay)